switowski/portfolio/src/drafts/string-formatting/index.md

 ---
-title: f-strings
+title: Different Ways of String Formatting
-categories: ["Python", "Writing Faster Python"]
+tags: ["Python", "Writing Faster Python"]
 ---

 One of the most well-received features introduced in Python 3.6 was the f-strings formatting.
 Unlike with the walrus operator (introduced in Python 3.8), it's hard to find someone who doesn't love the f-strings.
 Officially named "literal string interpolation", f-strings are much more readable and faster to write.
 And if you come from a language like JavaScript, you will feel like home using them, because they work the same like the [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) introduced in ES6.

-If you follow the landscape of string formatting in Python (and I don't blame you if you don't 😉), you probably noticed that this brings us a total of **four different ways** to format strings.
+If you follow the landscape of string formatting in Python, you probably noticed that this brings us a total of **four different ways** to format strings.
 Why so many?
 Let's quickly review all of them.

 ## The "old" style of string formatting with % operator